openresty/openresty-systemtap-toolkit/README.markdown

      4096 |                                                     0

 Here we can see that most of the samples (for total 259 samples) fall in the off-CPU time interval range `[4us, 8us)`.
 And the largest off-CPU time interval is 1739us, i.e., 1.739ms.

+You can specify the `-k` option to sample the kernel space backtraces instead of sampling userland backtraces.
+If you want to sample both the userland and kernelspace, then you can specify both the `-k` and `-u` options.

 ngx-sample-bt-vfs
 -----------------